RonenNess/Shaku/README.md

 ## Miscellaneous

-The following are some useful miscellaneous you should know about.
+The following are some useful miscellaneous you should also know about.

 ### Shaku.gameTime

-`Shaku.gameTime` contains the delta time from last frame and total elapsed time since initialization.
+`Shaku.gameTime` contains the delta time since last frame + the total elapsed time in seconds since *Shaku* initialization.
-You can use it to factor movement and animations that you want to be constant regardless of FPS count.
+You can use delta time as factor to make your game animate at the same speed regardless of FPS, and use elapsed for animations progress, or to measure time that passed between two events by only storing the start time.

-For example, say you want to move an object at the speed of 100 pixels per second, you can use `gameTime` like this:
+For example, if you want to move an object at the speed of 100 pixels per second, you can use `gameTime` like this:

 ```js
 function step()